akornatskyy/wheezy.template/doc/userguide.rst

 Context
 ~~~~~~~

-In order to use variables passed to template you use ``require`` statement and
+In order to use variables passed to a template you use ``require`` statement and
-list names you need to pick from context.
-These names becomes visible to the
+list names you need to pick from the context.
+These names becomes
+visible from the ``require`` statement to the
 end of the template scope (imagine a single template is a python function).

 Context access syntax::